Human migration: Remittances

 In addition to economic impacts, migrants also make substantial contributions in sociocultural and civic-political life.
-Sociocultural contributions occur in the following areas of societies: food/cuisine, sport, music, art/culture, ideas and beliefs; civic-political contributions relate to participation in civic duties in the context of accepted authority of the State.
-It is in recognition of the importance of these remittances that the United Nations Sustainable Development Goal 10 targets to substantially reduce the transaction costs of migrants remittances to less than 3% by 2030.
+Sociocultural contributions occur in the following areas of societies: food/cuisine, sport, music, art/culture, ideas and beliefs; civic-political contributions relate to participation in civic duties in the context of accepted authority of the state.
+In recognition of the importance of these remittances the United Nations Sustainable Development Goal 10 proposes substantially reducing the transaction costs of migrants' remittances to less than 3% by 2030.

 Voluntary and forced migration

 Migration is usually divided into voluntary migration and forced migration.
 The distinction between involuntary (fleeing political conflict or natural disaster) and voluntary migration (economic or labour migration) is difficult to make and partially subjective, as the motivators for migration are often correlated.
 The World Bank estimated that, as of 2010, 16.3 million or 7.6% of migrants qualified as refugees.
 This number grew to 19.5 million by 2014 (comprising approximately 7.9% of the total number of migrants, based on the figure recorded in 2013).
 At levels of roughly 3 percent the share of migrants among the world population has remained remarkably constant over the last 5 decades.